AUTOMATIC1111/stable-diffusion-webui/EXAMPLES/README.md

 I will be going through all the tools in stable diffusion that I think is most important/useful.

-First start by launching auto1111 webui - `stable-diffusion-webui\webui-user.bat`
+First start by launching auto1111 webui (if not already started) - `stable-diffusion-webui\webui-user.bat`

+The command prompt should show `Running on local URL:  http://127.0.0.1:7860`

+Copy and paste `http://127.0.0.1:7860` into your web browser

 # txt2img Generation